in ,

 Charles Bronfman, the present Seagram CEO, is married to Rita Bronfman.
 The pair comes among the richest couples on earth.
 Their business now spans investments in sports, beverages, gasoline, oil, and chemicals.
 Rita raised her to be among the richest women in Canada based on the family’s cumulative assets over the years.
 They established an advertising and historical company as well.
 Rita and Charles Bronfman own businesses in both America and Canada; they are citizens of both countries as well.
 Samuel Bronfman, father of Charles Bronfman, was once the most influential Canadian Jew serving as President of the Jewish Congress in Diaspora.
 Rita is ranked among the richest women in Canada because of her influence and wealth accumulated over the years.

-READ ALSO: Top 10 Best Cruise Ships In The World 2024
+READ ALSO: Top 10 Best Camera Phones In The World 2024

 9. Phyllis Lambert -$2 Billion